-Monkey's Paw is a unique and beloved bookshop formerly on Dundas West and now on Bloor West near Lansdowne station.
+Monkey's Paw is a unique and beloved bookshop on Bloor West.
 Monkey's Paw doesn't sell traditional literature, and no, that doesn't mean zines, indie journals, or anything new at all.
 Owner Stephen Fowler stocks curios from the past that look and feel magically vintage and contain unexpected wisdom, beauty and hilarity.

 The name Monkey's Paw is derived from an old story (yes, it was a written story in 1902 before it was ever the basis for a Simpson's episode).
 The magical wish-granting monkey's paw is a metaphor for that classic adage "be careful what you wish for."
 This in turn conceptualizes a book lover's hunt through the store.